ykdojo/poke/README.md

 Interactive Pokemon browser with all 1025 Pokemon, featuring visual similarity search powered by CLIP embeddings.

+## Important Note

+The visual similarity feature loads ~11MB of data on first visit, which may take 5-10 seconds on average connections.
+This data is cached after the first load.

 ## Setup

 ### Using UV (Recommended - faster for ML dependencies)